nathanielc/minecraft-multi-server/README.md

-# Minecraft Server
+# Minecraft Multi Server

-This project defines a template systemd service unit file for hosting several minecraft servers.
+This project defines a template systemd service unit file for hosting several minecraft servers via docker.
-Since once you have one you are going to want another ;)
+Since once you have one, you are going to want another ;)

 # Install

 This system runs the minecraft server in a docker container as such you must first install docker.

-Run `make install` as root and the files will be copied to the appropriate locations.
+Run `make install` as root and the systemd units files and `minecraftctl` script will be copied to the appropriate locations.

 You should also create a minecraft user to own the server files.